 Merowingerstraße in Cologne: Fair Fashion, coffee and interior dreams

-Past Lanius, the sustainable clothing label from the quarter, and the traditional Pitter pub, where Peter Mathisen jr. serves the first Kölsch beers of the day – while Café Kaltpresse across the street offers top-quality cold coffee until late in the evening.
+Let the shopping begin!
+But sustainable please: Lanius, the sustainable clothing label from the quarter, and Green Gorillas have great basics and statement pieces for your everyday life.
+On the other side of the street lies the traditional Pitter pub, where Peter Mathisen jr. serves the first Kölsch beers of the day.
 Freight bicycles and Vespas make their way through the queue at the small ice cream store Schmelzpunkt.
 It’s a sunny day in early September.

 A bit of window shopping at Goldkant, whose Scandinavian design novelties always tempt you to redesign the entire apartment, and you are already at the heart of the street.
-The lilac-glowing blossoms of blue rain adorn the old building facade around the beautiful Café Hubert, which opened at Merowingerstraße 20 just last spring.
+The lilac-glowing blossoms of blue rain adorn the old building facade around the beautiful Café Hubert, which opened at Merowingerstraße 20 in 2020.
 Founder Kyria Möbius has created a place where great coffee (Frechen coffee manufacturer Tim and Sebastian), delicious homemade cakes (today: freshly baked carrot cake), art (current window display: Biatsch One – a graffiti artist from Cologne) and accessory (right now: hand-sewn funky denim jackets or funky backpacks) complement each other perfectly – best to be enjoyed on their sunny terrace.
+If you don’t get a spot – there is Café Rotkehlchen just a couple of houses down the street.

 Chatting with neighbors